ec0lint/ec0lint/docs/rules/keyword-spacing.md

 Of course, you could also have a style guide that disallows spaces around keywords.

-However, if you want to enforce the style of spacing between the `function` keyword and the following opening parenthesis, please refer to [space-before-function-paren](space-before-function-paren.md).

 ## Rule Details

 This rule enforces consistent spacing around keywords and keyword-like tokens: `as` (in module declarations), `async` (of async functions), `await` (of await expressions), `break`, `case`, `catch`, `class`, `const`, `continue`, `debugger`, `default`, `delete`, `do`, `else`, `export`, `extends`, `finally`, `for`, `from` (in module declarations), `function`, `get` (of getters), `if`, `import`, `in` (in for-in statements), `let`, `new`, `of` (in for-of statements), `return`, `set` (of setters), `static`, `super`, `switch`, `this`, `throw`, `try`, `typeof`, `var`, `void`, `while`, `with`, and `yield`.
 This rule is designed carefully not to conflict with other spacing rules: it does not apply to spacing where other rules report problems.